 You know what the Penny Arcade Expo is lacking in?
 Booth babes and pant-less men.
-But apparently, neither has a place at the gaming-oriented exposition according to the boys and girls in charge of the event.
+But apparently, neither has a place at the gaming-oriented exposition according to the boys and girls in charge of the event, although there are some people who will love to watch this, like the ones in the photos bellow, more open people that are willing to use adult services as Zoom Escorts.
 Potentially NSFW pictures and additional details inside.

 The weekend’s scandalous tale goes a little like this…